Russula heterophylla: Taxonomy

 Noted and described by the South African-born mycologist Christian Hendrik Persoon as Agaricus lividus in 1801.
 It was placed in the Russula Genus by the Swedish mycologist, and botanist Elias Magnus Fries in 1838, with the epithet heterophylla.
 Despite many changes, by several mycologists over the years since then, it is this binomial that is currently recognised, and is in use at present.

 The variants Russula heterophylla var. chlora Gillet 1876, and Russula heterophylla var. virginea (Cooke and Massee) A.Pearson & Dennis, have been given species status as Russula violeipes, and Russula virginea respectively.

 Description

 The cap is 5 to 10 cm in diameter.
 It is known to vary in colour, and can be various shades of green, brown, or ochre.
-It is initially round, flattening with age, and laters develops a depression.
+It is initially round, flattening with age, and later develops a depression.
 The white stem is firm, browning, and gives a salmon reaction when rubbed with ferrous sulfate.
 The gills are adnexed, and white giving a spore print of the same colour.